freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 Don't use outbound links.
 These interrupt the flow.
 Campers should never have to google anything during these challenges.
 If there are resources you think campers would benefit from, add them to the challenge's Guide-related article.

-You can add diagrams if absolutely necessary.
+You can add diagrams if necessary.

 Don't use emojis or emoticons in challenges. freeCodeCamp has a global community, and the cultural meaning of an emoji or emoticon may be different around the world.
 Also, emojis can render differently on different systems.